DablSi/Maracas/README.md

 # Maracas
-A simple maracas for small kids
+A simple maracas app for small kids